 If an applicant for registration completes a programme of initial teacher education in post-primary education outside of the Republic of Ireland, a requirement is set for them to complete and pass an Aptitude Test or an Adaptation Period in the History and Structure of the Irish Education System (H&S).
-The free online test is held a number of times a year by the Teaching Council.
+The free online test is held a number of times per year by the Teaching Council.

 All documents and study materials are supplied by the Council.
 Exam dates and booking details can be accessed on the History and Structure exam page on our website.
-Teachers can click on the Conditions tile under their MyRegistration account.